70 years later, Minneapolis Lakers fan is buddies with the player he idolized as a kid

-What sports fan hasn’t dreamed of being buddies with one of his or her idols?
+What sports fan hasn't dreamed of being buddies with one of their idols?
 Having a beer with Kent Hrbek, talking football with Randy Moss.

 For one Minnesota fan, that dream came true — 70 years later.